khaors/geocompr/main.md

 The raster header gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another (see also next chapter).
 <!-- should we somewhere add a table comparing advantages/disadvantages of using the vector or raster data model, would fit nicely into chapter 2 -->

-Manipulating geographic objects based on attributes such as name and elevation is the focus of this chapter.
+The focus of this chapter is manipulating geographic objects based on attributes such as the name of a bus stop and elevation.
 For vector data this means operations such as subsetting and aggregation (see sections \@ref(vector-attribute-subsetting) and \@ref(vector-attribute-aggregation)).
 These non-spatial operations have spatial equivalents: the `[` operator in base R, for example, works equally for subsetting objects based on their attribute and spatial objects, as we will see in Chapter \@ref(spatial-operations).
 This is good news: skills developed here are cross-transferable, meaning that this chapter lays the foundation for Chapter \@ref(spatial-operations), which extends the methods presented here to the spatial world.
-Sections \@ref(vector-attribute-joining) and \@ref(#vec-attr-creation) demonstrate how to join data onto simple feature objects using a shared ID and how to create new variables, respectively.
+Sections \@ref(vector-attribute-joining) and \@ref(vec-attr-creation) demonstrate how to join data onto simple feature objects using a shared ID and how to create new variables, respectively.

 Raster attribute data operations are covered in Section \@ref(manipulating-raster-objects), which covers creating continuous and categorical raster layers and extracting cell values from one layer and multiple layers (raster subsetting).
 Section \@ref(summarizing-raster-objects) provides an overview of 'global' raster operations which can be used to characterize entire raster datasets.